itsnotajulius/Java/JavaNote.md

                                                                                                 (Runtime Polymorphism)(Cant override final&private or static only instance/this)

     Polymorphism:
       Def:                        Polymorphism means "many forms", and it occurs when we have many classes that are related to each other by inheritance.
-Polymorphism uses                        those methods to perform different tasks.
+                                  Polymorphism usesthose methods to perform different tasks.
 This allows us to perform a single action in different ways.
                                   (Eg Superclass Animal has method Methodx().
 Subclasses of Animals also have their own implementation of an methodX())